0xVolt/whats-up-doc/README.md

 _Under maintenance._

 Run `install.sh`.
-If you have a GPU on your machine, use the `--gpu` flag to install the correct dependencies for `llama-cpp`.
+If you have a GPU on your machine, use the `-g` flag to install the correct dependencies for `llama-cpp`.
 When in doubt, always create a new Python virtual environment, like so:
 1. `python3 -m venv <path_to_venv>`
 2. `source venv/bin/activate` for Linux.
 The command differs with OS.
 3. `chmod +x ./install.sh`